 24 hour Rescue Hotline: 01825 765546

-Speed of reporting and action are absolutely vital to give the animal a greater chance of survival.
+Rapid reporting and swift action are crucial to significantly increase an animal’s chance of survival.

 If you find a live stranded cetacean:

-• Do not attempt to move it without first seeking expert assistance.
+- Do not attempt to move it without first seeking expert assistance via the Hotline.

-• Do not pull or move by its dorsal fin, tail-fluke or drag the animal back into the ocean.
+- Do not pull by its dorsal fin, tail-fluke or drag the animal back into the ocean.

 If the cetacean is dead: